 Travel Dubai in Luxury.
 Visit grand Burj Khalifa or the breathtaking Palm Islands.
 Enjoy Dhow Cruise, International Buffet Dinner, Dubai City Tour, Desert Safari, Ferrari World and Abu Dhabi City Tour.
 Book your Dubai holiday package on TravelTriangle.

-2. Do not indulge in PDA
+2. Do Not Indulge In PDA

 In Dubai, women are expected to dress modestly in public areas, including malls, markets, beaches, theatres, mosques, etc. So, even though Dubai is the hub of fashionable clothing, you are not allowed to wear short, tight, skimpy clothes that flash a lot of skin in public spaces.
 Other than this, wearing loose modest clothing can help you stay comfortable in the hot and dry climate of Dubai.
 So, when you pack your bag, carry enough loose and modest clothes that cover your arms, legs, and chest so that you do not attract unwanted attention, are not fined for wearing indecent clothing in public areas, and so that you can stay comfortable during your trips around the city.

 You must be extremely careful with your language when in Dubai, especially when you are out in public or talking to a local.
-Control the use of vulgar language, and keep all the slangs, cuss words, and profanity to yourself during your visit to Dubai.
+Control the use of vulgar language, and keep all the slang, cuss words, and profanity to yourself during your visit to Dubai.
 Also, refrain from passing any comment that may be deemed insulting toward Islam or Muslims.
 It is considered a punishable offense in Dubai and might land you behind the bars.
 And you would definitely not like to spend your vacation in prison!

 One of the many essential things not to do in Dubai is snap people without permission.
 Dubai is a place of scenic beauty and it might tempt you to take photographs as you go around the city.
 However, you must be extremely cautious while clicking pictures in Dubai because modesty and safety are very important to the people and you are not allowed to take snaps of people without consent, especially if they are women and children.
 So, either store the images in your memory or focus on the sceneries.

-UAE has an extremely strict anti-drugs policy, which means that one of the things not to take to Dubai are prescribed medicines and illicit drugs.
+UAE has an extremely strict anti-drug policy, which means that one of the things not to take to Dubai are prescribed medicines and illicit drugs.
 No, not even your anti-anxiety drugs are allowed!
 Airports are always on high alert and if you happen to break the rule and get caught, you can face up to four years in prison.
 Not a pretty scene during a vacation, so check UAE’s official website to look up the medicines that are permitted and the ones that cannot be carried along with you.
 And if there is a medicine that you must take along, do not forget to carry its prescription too.

 If you are visiting Dubai during the holy month of Ramadan, you must know that it is forbidden to eat in public, drink, and smoke from day to dusk, when the Muslims in the city are fasting.
 No, you cannot even snack in your car or even chew gum in public.
 You can, however, eat in the comfort of your hotel room or restaurants where they have screened off the eating area for guests to eat without being noticed.
 Children and pregnant women are allowed to eat but it is best to use discretion to offend anyone.

 If you are in Dubai and wish to amp up the thrill, drive a sports car around the city.
 There are many places in Dubai where you can rent a sports car for a day but you need to be very careful.
 While it might be okay to use rude hand gestures while driving to signal the other driver and show that you are displeased with something in your country, it is not okay in Dubai.
 If while driving, someone or something has made you angry, you must control your anger and not use any cuss words or make any rude hand gestures to offend him.
 Doing it can land you in big trouble and ruin your vacation.
 It is one of the most important what not to do in Dubai.

 Well, you need to be extra cautious while packing when you are traveling to Dubai because not all items are allowed in the country.
 To start with, if you wish to read during your journey, avoid carrying books that have adult content in it including women fashion magazines.
 Next, you must not carry any products that are made in Israel, and you must absolutely abstain from carrying bacon or any pork items.